ThisTemba/unmissable-calendar-notifications/README.md

 Roughly, you need to connect to the Google Calendar API through the google cloud platform, and also provide a heartbeat url.
 Credentials go in a `credentials.json` file in the root directory.
 The heartbeat url goes in a `heartbeat.json` file in the root directory.

+## Run on Startup

+On Windows, you can use Task Scheduler to run the script on startup.
+Here's roughly what you need to do:

+1. Open task scheduler
+2. Create a new task
+3. Set the action to run a program
+4. Set the program to absolute path to python.exe in your venv
+5. Set the arguments to the relative path of the script
+6. Set the start in to the absolute directory of the script
+7. Set other settings like when to run, when to re-run, what to do if it crashes, etc.

+Right now I have it set to attempt to start it every day.
+If it's already running, do nothing.
+My thought is if it crashes, it should make an attempt to start it once per day.

 ## Notes

 - Most of this was written by AI, I just guided it and made modifications